 While the model converts information to knowledge, you have to take the time to understand what kind of information the model’s feeding you.
 Because at the end of the day, the decision you make based on these insights will drive growth, not the insights themselves.

 Remember to share this knowledge amongst your teams by embedding it into your reports- They might have a fresh new insight to share that’ll support the model.

 To improve performance accuracy, you have to keep an eye on your models.
 This is another step that many businesses often neglect.
 Building a model for predictive analysis is not a one-time event.
 You have to monitor it; you have to continue creating iterations to improve performance accuracy and minimize risk.
 Remember that the more data you feed the model, the more accurate it becomes, and that these machines continue to learn and adapt based on the data being fed to it.
 While yes, these models can increase operational efficiency within the organization, its learning needs to be supervised at every stage.
 This is why it is essential to have teams dedicated to developing and enhancing these analytical models.

 Now that you know how to create predictive analytic models, here’s how they can drive business performance.

 Building on this, predictive analytics can anticipate the needs of your customers before your customer does.
 Predictive analytics makes it possible for businesses to forecast customer needs based on purchase history, search history, interests, demography, and more.
 This is what makes Netflix so successful.

 As we’ve mentioned above, predictive analytics is marvelous at identifying malware and abnormal, risky behavior.
 But this mechanism can also be applied towards flighty customers.
-Leaders can use analytics to predict when a once-promoter may turn into a detractor before your agents can.
+Leaders can use analytics consulting service to predict when a once-promoter may turn into a detractor before your agents can.
 Once the abnormal behavior is detected, the model can alert your customer service leaders to pay extra attention to these customers.
 It enables businesses to take a proactive approach to reduce churn and customer attrition.

 Better efficiency and resource allocation